 DO NOT FREEZE!
 Mix regularly and store at 40 °F to 120 °F (4 °C to 49 °C)

 CHROMIX® L Admixtures for Color-Conditioned Concrete is designed to have minimal effect on concrete plastic and hardened properties, and to minimally interact with other Sika concrete admixtures.
 As all competitive chemical admixture interactions cannot be predicted, always test final mix designs with actual materials to be used, and perform jobsite test sections as described later in this bulletin.
-Changes in water/cement ratio will always impact concrete performance.
-To maintin performance, water should be held from the mix at a rate of 40% of the colorant used.
+Changes in water/cementitious materials ratio will always impact concrete performance.
+To maintain performance, water should be held from the mix at a rate of 40% of the colorant used.